Cosmological Constraints on Horndeski Gravity in Light of GW170817: Effects of Kineticity on Stability Constraints

 With $\alpha_0^{\rm T}=0$, we find that evolving the remaining parameters as constants, with $\alpha_{\rm K} = 0.1$, yields a stable parameter space too small to explore with an MCMC analysis.
 Evolving the Horndeski parameters as power laws (see Section \ref{sec:data} and Appendix \ref{sec:evolution}) enlarges the stable parameter space and provides the opportunity to probe the time evolution of the parameters.

-Although the authors of \cite{bellini2015} found the remaining Horndeski parameters have a weak dependence on kineticity, we note that fixing the kineticity has non-trivial effects on the viable parameter space.
-In \autoref{fig:stab_Kpt1} we explore the stable parameter space for $\alpha_0^{\rm K} = 0.1$.
+Although the authors of \cite{bellini2015} found the remaining Horndeski parameters have a weak dependence on kineticity, we note that fixing the kineticity has non-trivial effects on our viable parameter space. {We believe this is primarily due to the tachyon instabilities defined in Section \ref{sec:stability}.} In \autoref{fig:stab_Kpt1} we explore the stable parameter space for $\alpha_0^{\rm K} = 0.1$.
 We fix $\kappa=3.0$, which we found provides a large range of likely values for the other Horndeski parameters.
-The stable region for $\beta$ has a gap from $2 \lesssim \beta \lesssim 3$.
+The stable region for $\beta$, the power law index related to friction, has a gap from $2 \lesssim \beta \lesssim 3$ due to mathematical stability conditions.
 Without using a nested sampling method, the MCMC cannot reach both stable $\beta$ regions.
 We choose to only explore the smaller friction exponent values $\beta \lesssim 2$ since large values will drive the friction parameter $\alpha_{\rm M}$ close to $0$.
 Having $\widetilde{M}_0 \approx 0$ effectively achieves the same result if the data prefer $\alpha_{\rm M} \approx 0$.

 Stability requires the scalar propagation speed to satisfy \citep{bellini}